akhodakivskiy/VimFx/documentation/api.md

 - pref: `String`.
 The pref used to store the shortcuts for the command.
 - run(args): `Function`.
 Called when the command is activated.
-- description(): `Function`.
-Returns a description of the command (as a string), shown in the help dialog and VimFx’s settings page in the Add-ons Manager.
+- description: `String`.
+A description of the command, shown in the help dialog and VimFx’s settings page in the Add-ons Manager.
+Config file users adding custom commands could simply use a hard-coded string; extension authors are encouraged to look up the name from a locale file.
 - category: `String`.
 The category to add the command to.
 The value has to be one of the keys of [`vimfx.get('categories')`][categories].
 - order: `Number`.
 The first of the default commands has the order `100` and